 You are here:

-The Oregon Department of Transportation Rail and Public Transit Division oversees Oregon rail operations to ensure the structural safety of railroad cars, equipment, track, crossings, and signals and to maintain a safe environment for railroad employees.
-We also monitor the safety compliance of light rail, street car, and trolley service providers.
+The Oregon Department of Transportation Public Transportation Division oversees Oregon rail operations to ensure the structural safety of railroad cars, equipment, track, crossings, and signals and to maintain a safe environment for railroad employees.
+We also monitor the safety compliance of light rail, streetcar, and trolley service providers.

 Acting as an agent for the Federal Railroad Administration, or FRA, we inspect track, railroad equipment and cars, hazardous materials and operating practices.